 The K value of materials can vary considerably depending on several factors such as moisture the material may have absorbed, how compressed it becomes and the way it is made.
 Manufacturers tend to test their materials under ideal conditions and there is some doubt as to how reliable many of the values are in practice.

 Timber is included in the list to show how timber members may contribute to thermal bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
-Also known as a thermal bridge. see more on thermal bridging.
+Also known as a cold bridge. see more on thermal bridging.
 Structural timber’s thermal conductivity has traditionally been ignored in calculations, particularly for studwork.

 Both aerogel and vacuum panel insulation are still in the early stages of development.

 (1) Cork will tolerate moisture for short periods.